-Some organizations find it challenging to create activities and practices not centralized around hazing activities.
-Here is a list of alternative activities that you could easily implement within any organization that aligns with its central values.
+Some organizations find creating activities and practices not centralized around hazing activities challenging.
+Here is a list of alternative activities you could quickly implement within any organization aligning with its central values.

 - Foster unity: Have the members of your group/organization work together on a community service project.
 Visit a ropes course to work on group cohesiveness, communication and leadership skills.
-In fraternities and sororities with chapter houses, the group might work together on a chapter room improvement project.
+The group might work together in fraternities and sororities with chapter houses on a chapter room improvement project.
 Another option for fostering unity without hazing is for the members to work together to plan a social or athletic event with another group.

-- Develop leadership skills: Encourage participation in school/campus activities outside of the organization.
-Encourage new members to get involved in organizational committees and/or leadership roles.
+- Develop leadership skills: Encourage participation in school/campus activities outside the organization.
+Encourage new members to participate in organizational committees and/or leadership roles.
 Develop a peer mentor program within your group for leadership roles.
 Invite school/community/business leaders into the organization to share their experiences.

 - Instill a sense of membership: Plan special events when the entire chapter gets together to attend a movie, play, or church service.
-Plan a "membership circle" when actives and pledges participate in a candlelight service in which each person has a chance to express what membership means to them.
+Plan a "membership circle" when actives and pledges participate in a candlelight service where each person can express what membership means.

 - Build awareness of chapter history: Invite an older member to talk about the chapter's early days, its founding, special chapter traditions, and prominent former members.

-- Knowledge of the Greek system: Invite leaders of IFC, Panhellenic, PanHellenic, and/or Advisers to speak on Greek governance including their goals and expectations of the Greek system.
+- Knowledge of the Greek system: Invite leaders of IFC, Panhellenic and/or Advisers to speak on Greek governance including their goals and expectations of the Greek system.

-- Aid career goals: Use college resources for seminars on resume writing, job interview skills; various careers.
+- Aid career goals: Use college resources for seminars on resume writing, job interview skills, and various careers.